 A cup of romaine lettuce has only 10 calories.
 It is one of the most nutritious types of lettuce, high in Vitamin K and contains Vitamin A and C.

-Here are a few of our favourite lettuce recipes:
+Here is one of our favourite lettuce recipe:

 Basil Caesar Salad from Ambassador Chef Michael Smith